Bridge Fibre Limited (“we“, “our” and “us”) are committed to protecting and respecting your privacy.

 We have in place appropriate technical and security measures to prevent unauthorised or unlawful access to or accidental loss of or destruction or damage to your information.
-We store your personal details on a secure server.
-We use firewalls on our servers.
+We store your personal details on a secure server and use firewalls on all our servers.

 Our security procedures mean that we may occasionally request proof of identity before we disclose personal information to you.
 You are responsible for protecting against unauthorised access to your password and to your computer.
 We ask you not to share a password with anyone.

 The data that we share with our third party data processors may be transferred to, and stored at, a destination outside the European Economic Area (“EEA”).
 We only use third party data processors who can demonstrate to us that they are compliant with

 9. Your rights

 You have the following rights in respect of your personal information:

 (ii) A right to request rectification of your personal data;

 (iii) A right to request erasure of your personal data;